linuxdeepin/deepin-reader/assets/deepin-reader/document-viewer/en_US/document-viewer.md

    > ![notes](../common/notes.svg)Notes:
    > + You can move the note icon in the current page.
-   > + You can not add annotations to DJVU files.
+   > + You can not add annotations to DJVU files for now.

 ## Common operations